Marsal000/esp32-oscilloscope/README.md

 ## License

-This repository currently contains only the web application interface.
+This repository is provided for demonstration and evaluation purposes only.

-The firmware is not included at this time.
+The web application is publicly viewable, but the source code and associated firmware are not licensed for redistribution or commercial use at this time.

 ---